Minhounet/nixlper/README.md

 The goal of the bash project is to provide useful Unix commands for various purpose.
 It takes the philosophy from [Total commander](https://www.ghisler.com/accueil.htm) and this is why it contains a lots of key shortcuts.
+Now, you can decide to build it by yourself following [next chapter](#prerequisites-for-sh-build) or you can simply download the lastest release from Github.

 ## Prerequisites for sh build
 You need a bash command line, I personally use [Git bash](https://git-scm.com/downloads).